 Here are some other things you need to know about detox:

-- Medications – If cold turkey detox could be potentially dangerous, a rehab clinic can use certain medications to slowly wean the alcoholic of his or her addiction.
+- Medications – If cold turkey detox could be potentially dangerous, a rehab clinic can use certain medications to slowly wean you off your addiction.
 These medications reduce the risk of injury or potentially fatal complications.

 - Physical Dependence – Detox only deals with the physical dependence on alcohol.
 For some people this is enough.
 For others however, several weeks of rehab is necessary in order to deal with the mental and emotional dependence.
 A doctor or addiction recovery specialist will be able to assess whether or not detox is enough for the individual.

-Whether the alcoholic undergoes detox only or combines it with rehab, it is vitally important to seek aftercare.
-The idea behind aftercare is to provide support services, like group counselling, to help the former alcoholic learn how to live life without drinking.
+Whether you undergoes detox only or combine it with rehab, it is vitally important to seek aftercare.
+The idea behind aftercare is to provide support services, like group counselling, to help the you learn how to live life without drinking.

 Proper aftercare greatly increases the chances of long-term success.
-It gives the former alcoholic hope, support, and motivation to live an alcohol-free life.
+It gives someone in recovery hope, support, and motivation to live an alcohol-free life.

 If you or someone you love is in need of alcohol detox, please consider getting in touch with Alcohol Help right away.
 We are a professional referral service working with the best alcohol rehab clinics in the country.
-We know what each clinic offers, so it’s easier for us to match up the alcoholic with the appropriate program than it is for friends and family.
+We know what each clinic offers, so we can help you find an appropriate program.

 Feel free to contact us by telephone, e-mail, or through our online contact form.
-We will be happy to assist you in breaking the alcohol addiction you are dealing with.
-You may contact us whether you are an alcoholic or a family member or friend.
+We will be happy to assist you in breaking alcohol addiction for the long-term.
+You may contact us whether you are seeking help for yourself or for a family member or friend.